microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/README.md

 # Sprint 3: Database Integration
 ⏲️ _Est. time to complete: 60 min._ ⏲️

-In this sprint you will be taking the web application from Sprint 2 and adding in the ability to store tasks into a database to persist any changes that are made.
-This will allow users to access their tasks from any device with internet connectivity and not have to worry about concurrent users.
+In this sprint we will be taking the web application from Sprint 2 and adding in the ability to store tasks in a database to persist any changes that are made.
+This will allow users to access their tasks from any device with internet connectivity and not have to worry about concurrent users competing to write to a local file.

 **📕Feature: Shift task storage to database**
 1. [**📖 Convert file storage to database storage**](/Track_1_ToDo_App/Sprint-03%20-%20Database%20Integration/Features%201%20-%20Shift%20task%20storage%20to%20database/User%20Story%201%20-%20Move%20from%20File%20Storage%20to%20database.md)